ably/ably-python/README.md

 ```

 ### Using the Realtime API
-The python realtime API currently only supports authentication with ably API key.
+The python realtime client currently only supports basic authentication.
 #### Creating a client
 ```python
 from ably import AblyRealtime